 Please note that this information is provided for informational purposes only and does not constitute legal advice.
 It is always advisable to seek the assistance of an attorney.
-If you try to access government services (including talking with your children's school or going before a court) you could risk arrest, especially if your state has passed anti-immigrant legislation.
+There may be concern that accessing government services (including talking with your children's school in person, going to a hospital, or going before a court) could risk arrest.
 Please make decisions carefully and, if possible, ask someone with legal status to help you.